peterflynn/brackets-regex-editor/README.md

 Inline Regex Editor for Brackets
 ================================
-Inline regular expression editor for JavaScript code: enter test strings and see matches in real time as you edit the regexp.
+For those times when you need to [swoop in and save the day with a regular expression](https://xkcd.com/208/).

 Just put your cursor on a regular expression literal and press Ctrl+E to bring up the editor.
+Enter test strings and see matches in real time as you edit the regexp.

-Displays regular expressions with full colored syntax highlighting, and highlights matching parentheses (intelligently ignoring any escaped ones) when the cursor is next to one.
+Displays regular expressions with full colored syntax highlighting, and highlights matching parentheses (intelligently ignoring escaped characters).

 How to Install